Developing computer vision applications

 Developing your custom computer vision applications

-Computer vision models for image classification, object detection, image segmentation, and pose estimation, provide the foundations for building custom computer vision solutions for multiple problems and sectors.
+Computer vision models for image classification, object detection, and image segmentation provide the foundations for building custom computer vision solutions for multiple problems and sectors.
 For instance, computer vision in agriculture enables intelligent agriculture and food production for smart farming applications.

 1